WaveBlocks/WaveBlocksND/doc/source/manual/performing_simulations.rst

 The computation of auto-correlations is a bit more complicated.
-What we want to compute is the following overlap integral (here discussed in case of wavepackets):
+What we want to compute is the following overlap integral (here discussed in case of wave-packets):

 .. math::
    \langle \Psi(0) | \Psi(t) \rangle

-which compares the wavepacket at time :math:`t` with the initial value :math:`\Psi(0)` at time 0.
-Because this involves wavepackets at two different times we need a specialised quadrature to get accurate results.
+which compares the wave-packet at time :math:`t` with the initial value :math:`\Psi(0)` at time 0.
+Because this involves wave-packets at two different times we need a specialized quadrature to get accurate results.
 We have to tell the script which quadrature we would like to use.
 This is done best by adding a top-level snippet like the following to the original simulation setup configuration *before* the simulation is run.
 This will choose the